 How To Check Your Current Gear Ratio

 Not sure of your current diff ratio or think it was changed in the past.
 There are several ways to tell which ratio is currently installed.
 Mark the input shaft and the diff housing together (paint marker, scribe, etc).
 Similarly mark an output shaft flange and housing.
 Spin the input shaft, which will turn the output flanges, and count the number of revolutions on the output flange until the markings on the output flange line up again.
 If the input flange spins 3.25 turns around then the ratio is 3.25:1.
 If it takes 4 turns then it's likely 4.00 or 4.10.
 You'll have guess to a certain degree (for instance it's hard to distinguish between 3.38 and 3.46) but you should be able to get an accurate range of what ratio is installed in your car.
+You can also spin it 10 times the normal number to get a more accurate gear ratio (41 turns = 4.10; 38 turns = 3.80; etc).
 The original ratio may be cast into the diff housing but that's no guarantee that someone didn't change it in the past.

 Limited Slip Options.